aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf-shared-in-sharepoint-online/_index.md

 ## Create Console Application

-To evaluate how Aspose.Words for .NET works with SharePoint documents, you need to create a console application with the appropriate settings and implement the logic for downloading DOCX file from the "Shared Documents" folder, converting it to PDF format and then uploading this file to the same folder.
+To evaluate how Aspose.Words for .NET works with SharePoint documents, you need to create a console application with the appropriate settings and implement the logic for downloading a document from the "Shared Documents" folder, processing it, and then uploading this file to the same folder.
 To do this, follow the instructions described in this section.

 To execute the instructions, you need to find and fix the values of the following parameters, which will be available after completing the steps in the "Preset" part: